How to Get Into Pomona College: Acceptance Rate & Strategies

 - Two or More Races: 9%

-The intended majors/concentration areas of admitted Class of 2025 students are:
+The intended majors/concentration areas of enrolled Class of 2026 students are:

 Pomona College’s “Yield Rate”

-Pomona College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 45%, down from 54% the previous year.
-For comparison, other top liberal arts schools have the following yields: Swarthmore College (41%), Williams College (46%), and Amherst College (39%).
+Pomona College’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 55%.
+For comparison, this is a touch higher than other top liberal arts schools like Swarthmore College, Williams College, and Amherst College.